mikeroyal/Self-Hosting-Guide/README.md

   - RAID - support for software-based RAID 0, RAID 1, RAID 10
   - Self-healing - checksums for data and metadata, automatic detection of silent data corruptions

+[Composefs](https://github.com/containers/composefs) is a native Linux file system designed to help sharing filesystem contents, as well as ensuring said content is not modified.
+The initial target usecase are container images and ostree commits.

 [MergerFS](https://github.com/trapexit/mergerfs) is a union filesystem geared towards simplifying storage and management of files across numerous commodity storage devices.
 It is similar to mhddfs, unionfs, and aufs.

 **MergerFS Features**